Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: Resource consumption model of DLT verification process in NB-IoT environment

 \section{Resource consumption model of DLT verification process in NB-IoT environment}

 Consider a DLT network that includes $M$ miners.
 These miners start their Proof-of-work (PoW) computation at the same time and keep executing the PoW process until one of the miners completes the computational task by finding the desired hash value \cite{bitcoin}.
-When a miner executes the computational task for the POW of current block, the time period required to complete this PoW can be formulated as an exponential random variable $W$ whose distribution is $f_W(w) = \lambda_c e^{-\lambda_c w}$, in which $\lambda_c= \lambda_0 P_c$ presents for the computing speed of a miner, $P_c$ is power consumption for computation of a miner, and $\lambda_0$ is a constant scaling factor.
+When a miner executes the computational task for the POW of current block, the time period required to complete this PoW can be formulated as an exponential random variable $W$ whose distribution is $f_W(w) = \lambda_c e^{-\lambda_c w}$, in which $\lambda_c= \lambda_0 P_c$ \rv{represents} the computing speed of a miner, $P_c$ is power consumption for computation of a miner, and $\lambda_0$ is a constant scaling factor.
 Once a miner completes its PoW, it will broadcast messages to other miners, so that other miners can stop their PoW and synchronize the new block.

-where $L_{newB}$, $L_{getB}$, and $L_{transB}$, are latencies of sending hash of new mined block, requesting new block from neighboring nodes, and new block transmission, respectively. $L_{newB}$ and $L_{transB}$ are computed using as uplink transmission, while $L_{getB}$ is computed based on downlink transmission as described in previous section.
+\rv{In (18),} $L_{newB}$, $L_{getB}$, and $L_{transB}$, are latencies of sending hash of new mined block, requesting new block from neighboring nodes, and new block transmission, respectively. $L_{newB}$ and $L_{transB}$ are computed using uplink transmission, while $L_{getB}$ is computed based on downlink transmission as described in previous section.

 For the PoW computation, a miner $i*$, first finds out the desired PoW hash value, $i*= \min_{i \in M } w_i$.
 The fastest PoW computation among miners is $W_{i*}$, the complementary cumulative probability distribution of $W_{i*}$ could be computed as $Pr(W_{i*} > x)= Pr(\min_{i \in M} (W_i) > x) = \prod_{i=1}^H Pr(W_i > x) = (1 - Pr(W < x))^M$.
-Hence, the average computational latency of miner $i*$ is described as:
+Hence, the average computational latency of miner $i*$ is described as: \ilm{ }

 The total latency required from DLT verification process is $L_{DLT} = L_{tm} + L_{W_{i*}}$.
 The average energy consumption of DLT to finish a single PoW round is: